keithweaver/eliza/README.md

 ### About

 This is an implementation of Eliza built in pure Javascript.
 I wanted to build it on a MERN stack but my starting point is in just JS.
+You can find a more indepth description below.

 ### Running